SantanderMetGroup/ansible-thredds-cluster/roles/nginx-gateway-tds/README.md

 =========

-This role completes the configuration of nginx by including in the configuration file the definition of the *upstreams* and their corresponding *location* blocks
+This role completes the configuration of nginx by including in the configuration file the definition of the *upstreams* and their corresponding *location* blocks using the information provided in the deployment model.
 Requirements
 ------------